 SHAP values are also computed for every input, not the model as a whole, so these explanations are available for each input individually.
 It can also estimate the effect of feature interactions separately from the main effect of each feature, for each prediction.

-Explaining the Features’ Effects Overall
+Explainable AI: Uncovering the Features’ Effects Overall

 Developer-level explanations can aggregate into explanations of the features’ effects on salary over the whole data set by simply averaging their absolute values.
 SHAP’s assessment of the overall most important features is similar: